 GNSS Receiver Module

-In past projects, I’ve struggled to find any GNSS module that can beat the uBlox 8 series, so this project is going to be uBlox centered.
-The specific module I’m going to use is the uBlox NEO-M8N, which has flash memory on it that allows it to be firmware updated.
+In past projects, I’ve struggled to find any GNSS module that can beat the uBlox 8 series, so this project is going to be uBlox-centered.
+The specific module I’m going to use is the uBlox NEO-M8N, which has flash memory on it that allows its firmware to be updated.
 This is more expensive than the other 8 series options, but I feel that firmware updates in devices such as this is worth the cost.

 While the GNSS receiver does not need to be certified, I still prefer using the module version of the uBlox over the bare IC, as it does come with a SAW filter and LNA on board, saving layout and tuning of the final product.
 It also comes in an RF shielded enclosure, which for this product is a big bonus, as it will be in close proximity to the powerful LTE modem, which can operate on frequencies close to the GNSS L1 band.
 If I was not using a shielded module, I would need to make an RF shield for this board, adding further engineering cost.

-If external power is disconnected from the tracker, this device will need to potentially run for long periods of time from it’s onboard battery to continue providing tracking of the asset.
-The radio modules can be put into a low power sleep mode, so I want to use a microcontroller which can get to a very low sleep power consumption.
+If external power is disconnected from the tracker, this device will need to potentially run for long periods of time from it’s onboard battery to continue providing tracking the asset.
+These radio modules can be put into a low-power sleep mode, so I want to use a microcontroller which can get to a very low sleep power consumption.
 I also need a relatively compact microcontroller.

 With these requirements, I went straight to the Silicon Labs EFM32 series.
 I have previously done extensive testing on a wide range of ARM microcontrollers, as well as some 8 and 16 bit microcontrollers and the EFM32 series, which were impossible to beat for low power consumption and the ease of getting them into and out of low power sleep states.